 - 1. June 11, 2021 After the release from the plan template on May 24, 2021, School Administration complied information into the template.
 The school scheduled a Parent Forum for June 11, 2021, to receive feedback on the plan. - 2.
 June 14, 2021 School Administration presented a brief overview of its "Fall Forward" plan to the staff at a regularly scheduled Staff Meeting. - 3.
 June 21, 2021 School Administration will submit the plan to the Board of Trustees for approval.
 Public comment on the plan will be taken again at this time. - 4.
 July 2021 School Administration will monitor changing guidance and update the community accordingly. - 5.
 August 23, 2021- School Administration will present to the Board of Trustees any changed to the plan based on changing guidance throughout July and August 2021. - 6.
 December 2021 Review of plan with the Restart and Recovery Committee. - 7.
 February 2022 Board of Trustees meeting review of mask mandate expiration/lift - 8.
+September 2022 Review of updated protocols with school parent committee. - 9.
+June 7, 2023 Review of updated protocols with school parent committee. - 10.
+September 1, 2023 Review of updated protocols with school parent committee. - 11.
+December 13, 2023 Review of updated protocols with school parent committee.

-September 2022-review of updated protocols with school parent committee. - B. Describe how the LEA ensured that the plan is in an understandable and uniform format; is to the extent practicable written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, will be orally translated for such a parent; and upon request by a parent who is an individual with a disability as defined by the ADA, will be provided in an alternative format accessible to that parent. - 1.
-Translation Translators have been identified throughout the school district to assist with translating the document with parents that have limited English proficiency. - 2.
-Accessibility This document will be added to the district website after being run through an accessibility check.
+B. Describe how the LEA ensured that the plan is in an understandable and uniform format; is to the extent practicable written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, will be orally translated for such a parent; and upon request by a parent who is an individual with a disability as defined by the ADA, will be provided in an alternative format accessible to that parent.